FetaFix: Automatic Fault Localization and Repair of Deep Learning Model Conversions: Methodology

 \subsection{Fault Repair}

 We implemented a number of strategies to repair the potential faults identified by the fault localization component.
-We discuss strategies to fix each of the issues identified in fault localization below.
-For layer-based repairs to CG, LH and WB, the fault repair component will start from the most suspicious layer in the layer ranking provided by layer activation analysis (within fault localization) and apply fixes iteratively to layers in that ranking.
-Each of the attempted fault repairs to \target\ will only be accepted if the output label correctness increases, in comparison to \source.
+We discuss the strategies to fix each of the issues identified in fault localization below.
+As seen in Figure~\ref{fig:sysarch}, for layer-based repairs to CG, LH, and WB, the fault repair component will start from the most suspicious layer in the layer ranking provided by the layer activation analysis (within fault localization) and apply fixes sequentially and iteratively to layers in that ranking.
+Each of the fixes to \target\ produces an updated version.
+The updated \target\ will only be accepted if the output label discrepancy with respect to \source\ reduces after the repair (compared to previous target version), and this is then used as the current \target\ for the next repair strategy or suspicious layer in the list.
+On the other hand, for PP, ID, TSS, the repair actions are layer-independent, and do not need to consider the layer ranking.
+The repair strategies are applied sequentially with PP applied first, followed by ID and then TSS.
+As with layer-based strategy, the fix is only accepted if the output label discrepancy is reduced.
+Finally, both input-based and layer-based strategies are applied to every image in the dataset that had different labels between \source\ and \target\ until they are all fixed or the algorithm times out.

 \textbf{Input-based Repair Strategies}